dnjscksdn98/Django-REST-framework-Tutorial/README.md

 - An automatically determined set of fields
 - Simple default implementations for the _create()_ and _update()_ methods

+## Serializer fields

+### Core arguments

+**- source**

+The name of the attribute that will be used to populate the field.

+### ReadOnlyField

+A field class that simply returns the value of the field without modification.
+This field is used by default with ModelSerializer when including field names that relate to an attribute rather than a model field.

 ## Request objects

 _Request_ object extends the regular _HttpRequest_, and provides more flexible request parsing.